ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/HighlanderBody.md

 Available in: *(GMX Generals, GMX Zero Hour, Retail Generals 1.04, Retail Zero Hour 1.04)*

 - **Type**: `Real`
 - **Description**: Starting health points when the object is created.
-Higher values allow objects to spawn with more health than their maximum, providing temporary damage buffer.
 Lower values spawn objects at reduced health.
-The initial health value is set directly during object creation; if it exceeds `MaxHealth`, it will be clamped to `MaxHealth` when the first health change occurs (via `internalChangeHealth`).
-Health cannot go below `0.0`.
+If `InitialHealth` exceeds `MaxHealth`, the health will be clamped to `MaxHealth` during health operations.
+Health cannot go below `1.0` for normal damage (or `0.0` for unresistable damage).
 - **Default**: `0.0`
 - **Example**: `InitialHealth = 500.0`